Zhongba County: Geography

 Drongpa County is the largest county in the Shigatse Prefecture by geographical area.
 It has a population of approximately 18,000 and covers 43,594 square kilometers.
 It is prone to earthquakes and suffered a large one, 6.8 on the Richter scale, on 30 August 2008.
 Although the temblor left a 10 km north-south crack at the epicenter located at 31° north and 83.6° east, and houses were damaged and roads blocked by falling rocks, there were no reported injuries.
-The county is dotted with lakes such as Taruo Lake, Ang Laren Lake and Renqingxiubu Lake.
+The county is dotted with lakes such as Taro Tso, Nganglha Ringtso and Rinchen Shubtso.